IgorKowalczyk/discord-ssh/README.md

 ## 🔩 Limitations

-- `sudo` commands are not supported, and probably never will be (for security reasons)
+- `sudo` / `su`commands are not supported, and probably never will be (for security reasons).
-- Text inputs are not supported (e.g. `nano`), but you can use `echo` to create files
+- Text inputs are not supported (e.g. `nano`), but you can use `echo` to create/edit files.
-- Colored output is not supported and can be broken
+- Colored output is not supported and can be broken!

 > [!NOTE]
 > Changing directory (`cd`) is supported when it's at the beginning of a command!